seanox/aspect-js/manual/en/mvc.md

 ### Events

-Events, more precisely the interaction between view and model, are also considered during object/model binding.
+Events, more precisely the interaction between view and model, are also considered during view model binding.
 The methods for interaction will be implemented only in the model.
 In the markup itself, no declaration is required.
-The object/model binding knows the available events for HTML.
+The view model binding knows the available events for HTML.
 During binding, the model is searched for corresponding methods that will be registered as event listeners.

 ```javascript